 Typically, males weigh between 50 and 65 pounds, while females are slightly smaller, at between 40 and 55 pounds.

-The Australian shepherd has two coats—a straight or wavy outer coat that is weather-resistant, and a soft, dense undercoat.
+The coat is medium length, with some feathering on legs, chest, and tail.
+The Australian shepherd has a double coat—a straight or wavy outer coat that is weather-resistant, and a soft, dense undercoat.

 The outer coat keeps hot or cool air from reaching the dog’s body, while the dense undercoat traps warm air between their bodies and their environment.

-As they love to play and be with their owners, leaving your Australian shepherd alone at home for long periods of time is not a good idea.
+As they love to play with, and be with, their owners, so leaving an Australian shepherd alone at home for long periods of time is not a good idea.

 Initially, the Australian shepherd can be a bit aloof when meeting strangers.

-Once they feel comfortable around someone, however, they can be very protective and make excellent guard dogs.
+Once they feel comfortable around someone, however, they can be very protective and make excellent watch dogs.

-They are very eager-to-please, highly intelligent, and will gladly perform a task until it’s done.
+They love to learn,are very eager-to-please, highly intelligent, and will gladly perform a task until it’s done.